-Since the concept of being mindless is central to this site, it’s important to provide a clear and concise definition of what the term means in both its traditional and updated versions.
+Since the concept of being mindless is central to this site, it’s important to define exactly what the term means—both in its traditional sense and its updated version.

 Mindless Versions 1.0 & 2.0